 In lecture classes, students attend class on a regular basis and the instructor lectures on class material.
 Laboratory classes require students to perform certain functions in controlled situations that help them test and understand what is being taught in the lecture.

-Online asynchronous courses are courses that have NO class meetings on set days/times.
+Online asynchronous classes have NO class meetings on set days/times.
 All instruction is conducted via the college’s learning management system (such as Canvas).
-While there are no scheduled meetings, asynchronous courses are not self-paced.
+While there are no scheduled meetings, asynchronous classes are not self-paced.
 Assignments are to be submitted online and are due on specific dates.

-Online synchronous courses are courses that meet on specific days/times via Zoom (or some other video conference platform).
-This includes courses with ANY scheduled synchronous meetings, even if there is only one scheduled synchronous meeting.
+Online synchronous classes meet on specific days/times via Zoom (or some other video conference platform).
+This includes classes with ANY scheduled synchronous meetings, even if there is only one scheduled synchronous meeting.